taniagmangolini/awesome_kreport_charts/README.md

 # Awesome Kreport Charts

 Create awesome charts for kreports (kraken-style reports).
-The following charts are available: sankey and sunburst.
+The following charts are available: sankey, sunburst_no_values and sunburst_values (see the sample_files).
 It is possible to show all domains, or select some domain to show (Viruses, Bacteria, Archaea or Eukarya).
 You can also apply filters such as minimum reads/contigs and exclude taxons.